 Low starting deposits

-When you ask millennials why they aren’t investing yet, the number one reason is that they think they can’t afford it.
+When you ask millennials why they aren’t investing yet, the number one reason is because they think they can’t afford it.
 According to this poll, nearly 80% millennials aren’t investing, and 40% say it’s because they lack the funds to do so.

-What are the returns like?
+What the returns are like

-Micro investing, though, typically has much lower fees than traditional trading platforms, and I’m talking around $1 per month for most.
+Micro investing, though, typically has much lower fees than traditional trading platforms, and I’m talking $1 per month for most.
 The problem is that your fees are going to increase significantly when your balance hits $5,000.
 That’s a mark you will eventually want to hit.

 So fee wise, is micro investing worth it?
 Kind of.

-The average millennial knows way too little about investing, and I’m not faulting them for that because investing isn’t the easiest thing to understand.
+The average millennial knows way too little about investing, and I’m not faulting anyone for that because investing isn’t the easiest thing to understand.
 Many millennials also think investing is something you have to do in person, at an office, with a dude who’s going to tell you about golf clubs or playing lacrosse in college.